wfernandes/firehose-stats/README.md

 # firehose-stats

-This is a plugin for the Cloud Foundry CLI to provide relatively real time metrics and statistics from the firehose.
+This is a plugin for the Cloud Foundry CLI to provide statistics from the firehose.

-The purpose of this plugin is to provide a quick and easy way to visually understand relevant statistics about the Cloud Foundry deployment.
-This negates the need for having a system like Elasticsearch setup to consume all the metrics.
+The purpose of this plugin is to provide insights about the messages flowing through the firehose.

 ## Usage